Khalilullah-Nohri/Khalilullah-Nohri/README.md

 - 👋 Hi, I’m @Khalilullah-Nohri
 - 👀 I’m interested in Python ,Java ,Web Development Coding
 - 🌱 I’m Fresh Gradute B.E ComputerSystem, end of 2021
-- 💞️ I’m looking to collaborate with new persons Coding project
+- 💞️ I’m looking for collaboration with new persons in Coding project
 - 📫 Reach me through this gitHub or Linkedin www.linkedin.com/in/khalilullah-nohri-73b712179

 <!---